zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 repository.
 Similarly, we can pull changes from a remote repository to your local repository and into your working directory.

+Git-it, an application available at https://github.com/jlord/git-it-electron, provides an interactive tutorial on using Git and GitHub.

 If you don't have a GitHub account, go to https://github.com and create one.
 We'll work with creating repositories from Android Studio.